toralf/tinderbox/README.md

 ## usage
 ### create a new image

-    cd ~/img2; setup_img.sh
+    cd ~/img1; setup_img.sh

-A profile, keyword and a USE flag set are choosen.
+A profile, keyword and USE flag are set.
 The current *stage3* file is downloaded, verified and unpacked.
 Mandatory portage config files will be compiled.
 Few required packages (*ssmtp*, *pybugz* etc.) are installed.
-All available package are listed in a randomized order in */tmp/backlog*.
+A backlog if filled up from all available package in a randomized order (*/tmp/backlog*).
 A symlink is made into *~/run* and the image is started.

 ### start an image

     start_img.sh <image>

+A file */tmp/LOCK* is created within that image to avoid 2 running instances of the same image.
 The wrapper *chr.sh* handles all chroot related actions and gives control to *job.sh*.
-The file */tmp/LOCK* is created to avoid 2 parallel starts of the same image.
+That script is the heart of the tinderbox.

 Without any arguments all symlinks in *~/run* are processed.

 ### stop an image